 Here is a link to a public television show, called “Ask the Lawyer-Elder Law Edition” broadcast in June of 2016, out of the public television station on the Northern Michigan University campus in Marquette, MI — Brad Vauter was one of the panelists: http://www.pbs.org/video/2365786067/#_=_

 Often, issues come up surrounding governmental agencies and benefits from those agencies.
 We can advise and assist clients on a number of benefits issues related to Medicaid, Medicare, Social Security, and Veteran’s benefits.
-We help clients with the Medicaid application process, and could potentially advocate on denials or other adverse actions by Medicaid (DHHS) or the Social Security Administration.
+We help clients with the Medicaid application process, and could potentially advocate on denials or other adverse actions by Medicaid (DHHS) or the Social Security Administration or Medicare or thoughtless discharge plans from medical facilities.

-While most of our work is done in Eaton, Ingham, Clinton and Ionia counties, we do help people further away under the right circumstances.
+While most of our work is done in Eaton, Ingham, Clinton and Ionia counties, we do help people further away too.